Three-dimensional (3-D) mammography (also known as breast tomosynthesis) creates 3-D images of your breast using low-dose digital X-rays.

 2-D mammograms are safe, accurate and provide reliable results.

-3-D mammograms eliminate breast tissue overlap.
+3-D mammograms can decrease breast tissue overlap.
 During the exam, the camera moves in an arc over your breast taking multiple 3-D images.

 You will have some radiation exposure from the X-ray during the exam.
 However, the level of radiation exposure is safely below the